-To satisfy the VCMI Claims Code, companies must obtain limited assurance over scope 1 and 2 recalculations and publicly disclose scope 3 recalculations.
-In addition to limited assurance, public disclosure of scope 1 and 2 recalculations is required.
-During assurance engagements over scope 1 and 2 recalculations, the standard provided below should be referenced.
-Reasonable assurance may be required over scope 1 and 2 recalculations and limited assurance may be required over scope 3 recalculations in the future to align with evolving regulatory disclosure frameworks.
+To satisfy the VCMI Claims Code, companies shall obtain limited assurance over scope 1 and scope 2 recalculations and publicly disclose scope 3 recalculations.
+In addition to limited assurance, public disclosure of scope 1 and 2 scope recalculations is required.
+During assurance engagements over scope 1 and scope 2 recalculations, the standard provided below should be referenced.
+Reasonable assurance may be required over scope 1 and scope 2 recalculations and limited assurance may be required over scope 3 recalculations in the future to align with evolving regulatory disclosure frameworks.

-When recalculating a greenhouse gas emissions baseline due to changes, companies are required to adhere to the most up to date GHG Protocol Corporate Accounting and Reporting Standard.
+When recalculating a greenhouse gas emissions baseline due to changes, companies are required to adhere to the most up to date GHG Protocol Corporate Accounting and Reporting Standard or nationally adapted GHG accounting framework.
 As defined by the GHG Protocol, these changes may be related to structural changes within the organization because of mergers, acquisitions, or divestments or changes in the outsourcing or insourcing of emitting activities.
 These changes in the baseline value may also be due to changes in calculation methodologies, or improvements in the accuracy of emissions factors or activity data.

 Lastly, the changes in the baseline value may be a result of the discovery of significant errors or several cumulative errors, that are collectively significant, which may impact the accuracy and reliability of data.